 What is Sync Licensing?
 Get Your Music in Movies, TV & More

-In short, sync licensing (or "synchronisation licensing") refers to all the music that is used to "support visual content".
+In short, music sync licensing (or "synchronisation licensing") refers to all the music that is used to "support visual content".

 So that includes music placements in video games, TV programmes, films, advertisements, video games.
 Think of the songs that get featured in FIFA games, or the tracks you hear in car commercials.